Not all planning projects receive a warm welcome.

-Between October and December 2021, according to UK government statistics 13% of planning applications made to local councils in England were either refused or pulled.
-When planning applications are rejected it is an indication that the project team has failed to delivered a successful outcome.
-Typically substantial time and money have been wasted.
-Work will need to be redone or the project is abandoned.
+Between October and December 2021, according to UK government statistics, 13% of planning applications made to local councils in England were either refused or pulled.
+When planning applications are refused, it often also indicates a breakdown in productive conversations with external project stakeholders, including residents and the council.
+At this point, substantial time and money have been spent.
+Designs will need to be reworked, and in many cases, the project is abandoned altogether.

-In this article, we’ll see that it’s not just about the quality of the design that can guarantee planning application success.
-Even projects that demonstrate architecturally strong designs can can be rejected.
-Controversial, unconventional, or large projects will inadvertently draw objections.
-Throughout is essential to maintain effective communication with the council, local stakeholders, and the public.
+In this article, we’ll see that it’s not just about the design quality that guarantees planning application success.
+Even projects that demonstrate architecturally strong designs can be rejected.
+Controversial, unconventional, or large projects will inadvertently draw critique.
+Effective, consistent, and early engagement is often key to understanding critique and delivering successful outcomes.

 - Approvals would be contrary to policy